christinem/studenttomentor/README.md

 - Administrators cannot see which user each application belongs to

+- An interests table is present in the model.
+We intended for administrators to be able to add interests to this table so users can choose interests from a predefined list

 # Notes

 - Although the advanced search page does not require any fields besides user type to be entered in order to perform a search, searching with no other inputs will yield no results